paulgazz/kmax/kconfig/README.dimacs.md

   on the individual choice variables' dependencies are expressed with separate `dep` lines.
 - `dep`s are a kconfig dependency.  selecting `config_var` implies
-  that the `expr` holds true.  `rev_dep` identifies those that come from a reverse dependency.  we can assume these lines come after the definition of the variable with `bool_line`, etc, and that `rev_dep` comes after `dep`.
+  that the `expr` holds true.  we can assume this line comes after the definition of the variable with `bool_line`, etc.
 - the `expr` may contain non-boolean relations, which can themselves be treated as a boolean variable.
 1 and 0 mean true and false respectively.
+- `select` says that the first var gets selected by the second var, under the given conditional expression.  note that the given conditional expression may be a duplicate of the selecting vars dependencies and can be deduplicated.  note also there may be repeated `select`s for the same combination of selected and selecting variables, because the same config can be declared multiple times, each selecting the same variable, optionally with differing conditions.
 - `def_bool` defines (possibly multiple) defaults for a boolean variable.
 This is only meant for nonselectable booleans, since it will constrain a variable to that value.